 What is the value of having a Pre-Seed Fund invest in your startup?

 Pre-seed funds have exploded in popularity.
-But does your startup need one when you first start raising outside capital?
+We’ll list out some of the most active and best pre-seed funds below.
+But, first, does your startup need one when you first start raising outside capital?

 It turns out that pre-seed funds are filling a really important niche in the market.
 These firms actually help increase the velocity of the earliest stages of venture capital.
 Greasing the wheels of Silicon Valley, in a way.

 The first thing that pre-seed funds do is they set the terms and actually price a deal at the really early stage.
 This is incredibly valuable, because angel investors feel so much more comfortable coming into the deal and following a named institutional pre-seed VC fund.

 And so, one of the core services a pre-seed fund is doing is just giving you a term sheet that sets the terms of the deal (such as the security type SAFE vs convert vs preferred, valuation, etc.).
 You can use them as the anchor investor, and use those terms to fill out the rest of the round.
 This is probably the most valuable thing they do.

 The next thing that a pre-seed fund will do, is that they get you thinking like a VC-backed company.
 It’s a huge shift from being bootstrapped or just a super scrappy, three ladies in a garage type of startup.
 When you take professional money, you have to start professinalizing in a way that helps the company and that helps you be prepared for your next round of financing.
 Professional financials, real board meetings, producing KPIs and metrics… The pre-seed fund really helps you make that shift.
 And they do it kind of in a lower stakes environment than trying to do that after you’ve taken a 20 million dollar round and learning on the fly.